Top 10 Things to Know

 Hours: Weekdays 8:00 am – 5:30 pm, Saturday 9:00 am – 1:00 pm and Sunday Closed

 We have group mailboxes throughout Kings Crossing.
-If you are not aware of you postal box location, call the phone number above with your address and they will give you your box number.
-Some homeowners leave their box keys for new homeowners when they sell their homes.
-Postal will replace keys upon request.
+If you are not aware of you postal box location, call the phone number above with your address and they will provide your box number.
+Some homeowners leave their mail box keys for new homeowners when they sell their homes.
+USPS will replace keys upon request.

 3. HOA Website.
 You are viewing this on our Kings Crossing interactive website.
-We strongly encourage all residents of Kings Crossing (homeowner or tenant) to register their contact information on this site; it only takes one minute to register.
+We strongly encourage all residents of Kings Crossing (homeowner or tenant) to register their contact information on this site; it only takes a couple of minutes to register.
 We use this site for homeowners to vote on HOA matters.
-We are interested in the input of all our residents (including tenants) of various topics and encourage all to vote on our surveys.
-This site is maintained by homeowner volunteers under the management of the Communications Committee.
-The website allows us to remain independent of our Management.
-The site is updated daily and loaded with HOA calendars, news and alerts, local events and Kings Crossing realty available with one click.
+We are interested in inputs from all of our residents (including tenants) on various topics and encourage all residents to participate in our surveys.
+This site is maintained by homeowner volunteers under the oversight of the Communications Committee.
+The website allows us to remain independent of our HOA management company.
+The site is updated frequently and contains HOA calendars, news and alerts, local events, and Kings Crossing resident information, all available with one click.

 5. Communications and Meetings.
 Homeowners are encouraged to attend all open meetings

 The Master Board President sends out monthly Email blasts to all residents about official topics relevant to the HOA.